RhinoSecurityLabs/cloudgoat/README.md

 `$ ./cloudgoat.py create ecs_takeover`

-Starting with access to the external website the attacker needs to find a remote code execution vulnerability.
-By using RCE the attacker can get access resources available to the website container.
+Starting with access to the external website, the attacker needs to find a remote code execution vulnerability.
+By using RCE the attacker can get access to resources available to the website container.
 Abusing several ECS misconfigurations the attacker gains access to IAM permissions that allow them to force ECS into rescheduling the target container to a compromised instance.